 Efforts against racism

-Racism touches us all.
+Racism concerns us all.
 There are many who testify to how widespread racism is in society.
 But what exactly is racism, and how can we increase respect for equality between all people?
 Through knowledge and awareness, we strive to strengthen society’s ability to prevent and counteract racism.
 We want to inspire conversations about racism in schools and at work, but also between government agencies and other societal actors.

 We offer pedagogic resources, educational texts, reports, podcasts, and films relating to racism.
 We also arrange seminars, live events, conferences, and in-service training.

 The Living History Forum is tasked with coordinating the Swedish government’s national agenda against racism and to train school personnel and public servants at, for example, the National Insurance Office, police, and social services regarding racism throughout history and today.